alkacon/opencms-core/webapp/update/readme.txt

 3.a.
 Important Note only for 6.x Updates: Manual configuration files update

-The automatic configuration files update from OpenCms 6.x to OpenCms 7.0.x is working, but just for the essentials.
+The automatic configuration files update from OpenCms 6.x to OpenCms 7.0.x is working, for all configuration files, except the opencms-workplace.xml file, since it has been completely restructured.
-To get the full power of OpenCms 7.0.x you need to use an OpenCms 7.0.x opencms-workplace.xml configuration file.
+Before continuing you need to get an OpenCms 7.0.x opencms-workplace.xml configuration file.
 One is provided under update/config, but you will need to manually copy it to your WEB-INF/config/ folder.
+This procedure is to prevent that your changes get lost, but you are the responsible for customizing this configuration file again.

-If you decide not to update this configuration file, some context menu entries will not properly work and you will not get the context menu entries for the new features.
+If you decide not to update this configuration file, most context menu entries will not properly work and you will not get the context menu entries for the new features.

 3.b.
 Disable search index update